-Using the cards, ask the young person to fill in as many as they choose.
+• Using the cards, ask the young person to fill in the worksheets with as many characteristics as they choose.
 They may want to begin doing this on their own, which is fine - the practitioner can then help them when they've had a go.